aaronparker/image-customise/docs/custom.md

 Settings and values that can be used here are:

-* `MininumBuild` - used to ensure that the specified file or folder actions are only implemented if the Windows instance is equal to or greater than the specified version number
+* `MinimumBuild` - used to ensure that the specified file or folder actions are only implemented if the Windows instance is equal to or greater than the specified version number
 * `Remove` - specified an array of paths to remove from the image if the path exists
 * `Copy` - specifies an array of source and destination paths.
 The source must be located within the solution's source directory.